icon

 General Nurse Salary and Outlook

 According to the Bureau of Labor Statistics (BLS), the median annual wage for registered nurses in the United States is $68,450.
 Registered nurses in the 10th percentile earn around $47,000, while the highest paid make more than $102,000.
 Full-time nurses often receive benefits such as insurance, a retirement plan, and vacation days.
 The BLS Occupational Outlook Handbook states that there were 2,995,200 registered nurses employed in the United States in 2016.
-This figure is expected to rise to 3,393,200 by 2026 - a jump of 15 percent.
+This figure is expected to rise to 3,393,200 by 2026 – a jump of 15 percent.
 Much of this need can be attributed to the aging of baby boomers, who will increasingly need healthcare services in the years ahead.
-General nurses in England are part of the Agenda for Change pay rate system.
+General nurses in England are part of the pay rate system.

 General Nurse Helpful Resources